In this guide, you will find instructions on how to program Audi garage buttons.

 - Airbag Deactivated Message

-The most common problems that trigger Audi airbag light to come on.
+The most common problems that trigger Audi airbag light are faulty clock spring or a bad passenger occupancy sensor.

 - Faulty clock spring.